calebj/pg_partman/doc/pg_partman.md

 Background Worker
 -----------------
-`pg_partman`'s BGW is basically just a scheduler that runs the `run_maintenance()` function for you so that you don't have to use an external scheduler (cron, etc).
-Right now it doesn't do anything differently than calling `run_maintenance()` directly, but that may change in the future.
+`pg_partman`'s BGW is basically just a scheduler that runs the `run_maintenance_proc()` procedure for you so that you don't have to use an external scheduler (cron, etc).
+Right now it doesn't do anything differently than calling `run_maintenance_proc()` directly, but that may change in the future.
 See the README.md file for installation instructions.
 If you need to call `run_maintenance()` directly on any specific partition sets, you will still need to do so manually using an outside scheduler.
 This only maintains partition sets that have `automatic_maintenance` in `**part_config**` set to true.
 LOG messages are output to the normal PostgreSQL log file to indicate when the BGW runs.
 Additional logging messages are available if *log_min_messages* is set to "DEBUG1".

 **REMEMBER:** You must have `pg_partman_bgw` in your `shared_preload_libraries` (requires a restart).

 The following configuration options are available to add into postgresql.conf to control the BGW process:

  - `pg_partman_bgw.dbname`
     - Required.
-The database(s) that `run_maintenance()` will run on.
+The database(s) that maintenance will run on.
 If more than one, use a comma separated list.
 If not set, BGW will do nothing.
  - `pg_partman_bgw.interval`
-    - Number of seconds between calls to `run_maintenance()`.
+    - Number of seconds between maintenance calls.
 Default is 3600 (1 hour).
     - See further documentation below on suggested values for this based on partition types & intervals used.
  - `pg_partman_bgw.role`
-    - The role that `run_maintenance()` will run as.
+    - The role that maintenance will run as.
 Default is "postgres".
 Only a single role name is allowed.
  - `pg_partman_bgw.analyze`
     - Same purpose as the p_analyze argument to `run_maintenance()`.
 See below for more detail.
 Set to 'on' for TRUE.
 Set to 'off' for FALSE (Default is 'off').
  - `pg_partman_bgw.jobmon`